Satya6800/FontawsomePro/README.md

-how to use this fontawsomePro icon
+how to use this fontawsomePro icon library
 -link css/all.css